wavefrontHQ/docs/pages/doc/ts_sum.md

 The `sum()` function takes the sum, at each time slice, of the different data lines in `expression`.
 If at least one data value is present in a given time slice, then all other existing time series in the query are interpolated before the aggregation if possible.

-Like all aggregation functions, `sum` usually returns a single line when used without additional arguments.

-With the optional `sources`, `metrics`, `sourceTags`, or `tags` parameter, you can 'group by' that parameter.
-You can use more than one parameter, and you can specify one or more point tags by name.
+Like all aggregation functions, `sum()` returns a single series of results by default.
+You can include a 'group by' parameter to obtain separate subtotals for groups of time series that share common metric names, source names, source tags, point tags, or values for a particular point tag key.
+The function returns a separate series of results corresponding to each group.

+You can specify multiple 'group by' parameters to group the time series based on multiple characteristics.
+For example, `sum(ts("cpu.cpu*"), metrics, Customer)` first groups by metric names, and then groups by the values of the `Customer` point tag.

 ## Examples